 The General Osteopathic Council (GOsC) was established by the Osteopaths Act 1993 (the Act) to regulate and develop the profession of osteopathy.
-The GOsC helps patients with any concerns or complaints about an osteopath and if necessary has the power to remove from the Register any osteopaths who are unfit to practise.
-This is referred to as our fitness to practise procedures to which this policy relates.1
+The overarching objective of GOsC in exercising its functions is the protection of the public.
+The GOsC helps patients with any concerns about an osteopath and if necessary has the power to remove from the Register any osteopaths who are unfit to practise.
+This policy forms part of a set of guidance and practice notes relating to our fitness to practise procedures.1